B'nai Mitzvah Guide - Meals

 Our tables for the kiddush are 72" rounds, while the buffet is set out on 6' and/or 8' rectangular tables.

-Please note: There is a laundering fee to use the synagogue's linens ($22 per piece for 6' or 8' rectangular tablecloths; $28-$30 per piece for 72" round tablecloths).
+Please note: If you choose not to participate in our linens and decor program, you may use the synagogue's linens.
+There is a laundering fee to use the synagogue's linens ($22 per piece for 6' or 8' rectangular tablecloths; $28-$30 per piece for 72" round tablecloths).

 As an alternative, we recommend renting linen tablecloths at a more affordable price from Cover Ups.